Zero-Shot Learning for Requirements Classification: An Exploratory Study: Experimental Results

 \subsubsection{Security Label Configuration}

-The labelling of the security class (Table~\ref{tab:labelsSecurity}) is very much similar to the labels groups related to security as an NFR class in the binary classification task (cf. \ref{sec:NFRlabels}).
-The specific results obtained for the word-embedding of the term ``security'' are the following: 50\% perfect agreement, 48 \% partial agreement, and 2\% disagreement.
-For IRR we obtained 0.46 as Krippendorff's alpha and a Fleiss' kappa score of 0.45, and both test results indicate a moderate agreement between the three annotators.
+The labelling of the security class (Table~\ref{tab:labelsSecurity}) is similar to the labels groups related to security as an NFR class in the binary classification task (cf. \ref{sec:NFRlabels}).
+The agreement results obtained for the word-embedding of the term ``security'' are the following: 50\% perfect, 48 \% partial, and 2\% disagreement.
+For IRR we obtained 0.46 as Krippendorff's alpha and a Fleiss' kappa score of 0.45, indicating a moderate agreement.